Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Polarimetry

 The calculated continuum polarization and $PA$ from our observations are presented in \autoref{tab:pol}.
 To see how changes in the polarization correspond to changes in the light curve, we obtained an $r$-band light curve from the Sinistro cameras on Las Cumbres Observatory's robotic 1m telescopes \citep{Brown_2013} as part of the Global Supernova Project (GSP) collaboration \citep{Howell_2017}, which was published in \citet{hsu2024yearsn2023ixfbreaking}.
 The $r$-band magnitude peaks at $-18.07$ mag at 60094.31 MJD.
 In \autoref{fig:magpol}, we present the evolution of the $R$-band polarization with time, along with the $r$-band light curve (top panel).
 The first and the last two polarimetric data points at phases +2.33, +73.19, and +76.19 days are from MOPTOP on LT, while the data between these points are from SPOL.
 The bottom panel of the figure shows the corresponding $PA$ values for the polarization measurements above.
 The dashed gray line represents the ISP upper limit calculated in \autoref{subsec:isp}.

-Initially, during the rising phase (+2.33 days), we detect a significant level of continuum polarization from the imaging polarimeter MOPTOP, $p=0.89 \pm 0.12 \%$ and $PA=153.9 \pm 8.7 \degr$.
-This is consistent with the value of $p=0.82 \pm 0.07\%$ reported by \citet{Maund_2023} for the same epoch, and other values reported elsewhere during the rising phase \citep[]{Vasylyev_2023,Singh_2024_23ixfPol}.
+Initially, during the rising phase (+2.33 days), we detect a significant level of continuum polarization from the imaging polarimeter MOPTOP in $R$ band, $p_R=1.02 \pm 0.06 \%$ and $PA_R=152.4 \pm 2.1 \degr$.
+This is consistent with the value of $p_R=0.82 \pm 0.07\%$ reported by \citet{Maund_2023} for the same epoch, and other values reported elsewhere during the rising phase \citep[]{Vasylyev_2023,Singh_2024_23ixfPol}.
 In this phase, the SN underwent significant CSM interaction, as seen via the flash features in the early spectra of SN~2023ixf \citep{Perlely_2023_23ixfClassification,Bostroem_2023_23ixf,Smith_2023,Jacobson-Galan_2023,Zimmerman_2024}.
-Under the assumption of electron scattering, this level of polarization points to a notable break in symmetry in the CSM, such as an elongated scattering geometry.
-By comparison with the simulations of \cite{Hoflich_1991}, we find a minimum axial ratio of 1.2:1 for the electron-scattering region at this early phase; however, we note that the emission and scattering geometries in these simulations may not be well suited to this case of CSM interaction.
+Under the assumption of electron scattering, this level of polarization points to a notable break in the spherical symmetry of the CSM, such as an elongated scattering geometry.
+Thus, we conclude that the CSM close to the progenitor is aspherical, which is also shown by high-resolution spectral data \citep{Smith_2023}.
+We also observe a high degree of intrinsic polarization in other filters during this epoch with $p_B = 0.99 \pm 0.07\%$, $p_V = 1.21 \pm 0.08\% $, $p_I = 0.85 \pm 0.09\%$ for $B$, $V$, and $I$ filters respectively.
+The $PA$ values for these filters are consistent with the $R$-band value with $PA_B = 158 \pm 4 \degr$, $PA_V = 155 \pm 4 \degr$, and $PA_I = 156 \pm 6 \degr$.

-In the first epoch of SPOL data, at the start of the plateau phase (+12.40 days), we see some continuum polarization above the estimated ISP upper limit, as also shown in \autoref{fig:qu_continuum}.
-The $PA$ during this phase is $59.9 \pm 0.4 \degr$ which is close to a $90 \degr$ rotation compared to our observations during the rise phase (+2.33 days).
-This continuum polarization decreases over time, and by +17.41 days, its value goes to $0.34 \pm 0.05\%$, consistent with our ISP upper limit (\autoref{sec:ip}).
-As we noted in Section 3.1, the continuum polarization reaches even lower levels during days 26-31, indicating that the actual ISP contribution is quite small.
-The decline in continuum polarization indicates a decrease in the asphericity of the scattering medium compared to its shape during the rise phase, while the final values near $p=0.05\%$ suggests there is little to no intrinsic polarization from +17.41 to 31.57 days when the light curve is well settled in the plateau phase.
-These polarization values and its evolution are consistent with those of the imaging polarimetry presented by \citet{Singh_2024_23ixfPol}.
-We note that the position angle gradually changes during this phase from $69.1 \pm 3.7 \degr$ to $18.0 \pm 1.9 \degr$ as shown in \autoref{fig:magpol} bottom panel.
-This shows that there is some position angle change happening in this phase from the CSM to the photosphere.
+In the first epoch of SPOL data, at the start of the plateau phase (+12.40 days), we see some intrinsic continuum polarization, as also shown in \autoref{fig:qu_continuum} and \autoref{fig:magpol}.
+The $PA$ during this phase is $59 \pm 16 \degr$ which is close to a $90 \degr$ rotation compared to our observations during the rise phase (+2.33 days).
+This $90 \degr$ $PA$ change was seen by \citet{Vasylyev_2023} for 5--15 days after the explosion, as shown in \autoref{fig:magpol}.
+This continuum polarization decreases over time, and by +17.41 days, its value goes to $0.16 \pm 0.07\%$).
+As we noted in Section 3.1, the continuum polarization reaches even lower levels during days 26-31.